 Document all corrective measures, cleaning activities, and maintenance.

 For each unique application process, develop a SOP to treat water that will be used in an overhead application within 21 days of a scheduled harvest.
-Prior to the 21-days-to-scheduled-harvest conduct an initial water treatment assessment to establish treatment process parameters that will be monitored to ensure consistent treatment delivery and to demonstrate effectiveness.
+Prior to the 21-days-to-scheduled-harvest, conduct an initial water treatment assessment to establish treatment process parameters that will be monitored to ensure consistent treatment delivery and to demonstrate effectiveness.
 Repeat this assessment if a material change to your system occurs and incorporate this assessment’s findings into your water treatment SOP.
 The SOP must address:

+Testing and monitoring requirements for the Initial Water Treatment Assessment

+Procedure for routine monitoring of chemical treatments

 Step-by-step instructions to ensure the water treatment is correctly implemented.

 Location of water sources